-“A Vancouver man was denied entry into the United States after a US Customs and Border Patrol officer read his profiles on the gay hookup app Scruff and the website BBRT.
-The officer suspected the man was a sex worker because he found messages from the man saying he was “looking for loads,” and assumed it meant he was soliciting sex for cash.”
+“A Vancouver man was denied entry into the United States after a U.S. Customs, and Border Patrol officer read his profiles on the gay hookup app Scruff and the website BBRT.
+The officer suspected the man was a sex worker because he found messages from the man saying he was “looking for loads” and assumed it meant he was soliciting sex for cash.”

 United States Citizens are not exempt from these checks.

-This means that even if you are a US citizen but are leaving, or returning to the country, your mobile can be searched and all of your apps, pictures and videos will be open to review by border agents.
+This means that even if you are a U.S. citizen but are leaving or returning to the country, your mobile can be searched, and all of your apps, pictures, and videos will be open to review by border agents.

-- This is not a hit piece about gay porn or against guys posting whatever pics and vids they want.
+- This is not a hit piece about gay porn or against guys posting whatever pics and videos they want.
 Most of you already have explicit photos somewhere circling the Internet, and if you don’t, you will soon enough.
 There is nothing we can do about that.
 Live your life.
 But…..

 - There is a responsible way to have fun and show off your best side without endangering your future or present job or relationships.
-Think of it this way, its one thing for people to know you are gay, but something else for them to SEE YOU BEING GAY.
-Like knowing your parents had to have sex to have you, versus walking in on them doing the nasty.
+Think of it this way, it’s one thing for people to know you are gay, but something else for them to SEE YOU BEING GAY.
+Like knowing your parents had to have sex to have you versus walking in on them doing the nasty.
 If you are going to post, be smart about it.

 Jacobellis v.
 Ohio, 378 U.S. 184 (1964), was a United States Supreme Court decision handed down in 1964 involving whether the state of Ohio could, consistent with the First Amendment, ban the showing of the Louis Malle film The Lovers (Les Amants), which the state had deemed obscene.
-The Supreme Court of the United States reversed the conviction by ruling that the film was not obscene and so was constitutionally protected.
-However, the Court could not agree as to a rationale, yielding four different opinions from the majority.
+The United States Supreme Court reversed the conviction by ruling that the film was not obscene and constitutionally protected.
+However, the Court could not agree on a rationale, yielding four different opinions from the majority.
 No opinion, including the two dissenting ones, had the support of more than two justices.
-The decision was announced by William J. Brennan, but his opinion was joined only by Justice Arthur Goldberg.
-The most famous opinion from Jacobellis, however, was Justice Potter Stewart’s concurrence, holding that the Constitution protected all obscenity except “hard-core pornography“.
-He wrote, “I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description; and perhaps I could never succeed in intelligibly doing so.
+William J. Brennan announced the decision, but his opinion was joined only by Justice Arthur Goldberg.
+However, the most famous opinion from Jacobellis was Justice Potter Stewart’s concurrence, holding that the Constitution protected all obscenity except “hard-core pornography.”
+He wrote, “I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description, and perhaps I could never succeed in intelligibly doing so.
 But I know it when I see it, and the motion picture involved in this case is not that.

 Spy cam videos are a big thing being posted on the Internet.
-This includes showers at the gym, locker rooms, urinals and toilets.
+This includes showers at the gym, locker rooms, urinals, and toilets.
 This is also illegal.
-We have an expectation of privacy in these places and when you take photos or videos, you are breaking the law and will be prosecuted.
+We have an expectation of privacy in these places, and when you take photos or videos, you are breaking the law and will be prosecuted.

 Your online photos and videos